What Is Cognitive Behavioral Therapy and How Does It Work?

 Potential benefits and disadvantages of CBT

-Cognitive behavioral therapy has the potential to change the way you think, feel, and act in response to the particular struggles that you’re facing, which can be profoundly impactful.
+Cognitive behavioral therapy can potentially change how you respond to the struggles you’re facing, which can be profoundly impactful.

-While it can’t change the world around you, it can support you in changing the ways that you experience it.
-In cognitive-behavioral therapy, your therapist will work with you to become more aware of your harmful patterns and support you in replacing them with healthier and more positive habits and ways of thinking.
+In cognitive behavioral therapy, your therapist will work with you to become more aware of your harmful patterns and support you in replacing them with healthier and more positive habits and ways of thinking.

-While CBT can’t change the world around you, it can support you in changing the ways that you experience it.
+While CBT can’t change the world around you, it can support you in changing how you experience it.

 - Develop healthier and more positive patterns in your life